 One issue smartphone users face (and this is seemingly less of an issue for dedicated device users) is that their devices can get hot, and either become functionally unstable or flat out shut down.

-Firstly, local map solutions like OSMAnd+ seem to have this less as they’re not streaming map data as well as position information in and out, but many phones are black and are often out in direct sunlight.
+Local map solutions like OSMAnd seem to have this less as they’re not streaming map data as well as position information in and out, but many phones are black and are often out in direct sunlight.

 - Mount the phone where it’ll get some breeze.
 This might mean moving it on your handlebars, or adjusting/removing your screen.
 Anything to get some cooler air around it.